Blog

 Beyond this, it’s worth looking at how a surgeon performs in practice.
 The National Joint Registry (NJR) in the UK collects detailed data on joint surgeries, including hip replacements.
 By reviewing a surgeon’s annual operation numbers and complication rates from the NJR, you get a clearer picture of their expertise.

-When meeting potential surgeons, don’t be afraid to ask about their experience—how many hip replacements they perform each year, their complication rates, and whether they’re members of respected bodies such as the British Orthopaedic Association.
+When meeting potential surgeons, don’t be afraid to ask about their experience—how many hip replacements they perform each year, their complication rates, and their approach to patient care.
 These conversations can give you confidence in their abilities.
 Remember, “there is no clear guideline available to determine appropriate patient selection and the timing of surgery,” so knowing your surgeon’s approach is crucial (Heath et al., 2022).

 Comparing NHS and Private Care Pathways